erikaris/til/webscraping.md

     2. [`birdnik`](https://www.rdocumentation.org/packages/birdnik/versions/0.1.1) --> A connector to the API for [Wordnik](https://www.wordnik.com).
 [Wordnik](https://www.wordnik.com) is a service that provides English-language words, their definitions, pronounciations, and a whole host of other nifty data like frequency of use in literature and parts-of-speech data. birdnik is a connector to that service.
 Some of its useful functions:

-        1. [`word_frequency(key, words, use_canonical = FALSE, start_year = 1800,end_year = 2012,...`](https://www.rdocumentation.org/packages/birdnik/versions/0.1.1/topics/word_frequency) --> provides, for a vector of words, the number of appearances each word made per year in the source texts Wordnik uses. <br />
+        1. [`word_frequency(key, words, use_canonical = FALSE, start_year = 1800,end_year = 2012,...`](https://www.rdocumentation.org/packages/birdnik/versions/0.1.1/topics/word_frequency) --> provides, for a vector of words, the number of appearances each word made per year in the source texts Wordnik uses.
+It returns a dataframe of 3 columns: word, year and frequency <br />
         Example:
         ```
         # Load birdnik